 For the safety of our community, Mason will require vaccines for all students, faculty, and staff, and to share verification of their vaccination status to work, study, and live on campus.

 Mason has adopted University Policy 1416 on COVID-19 vaccinations.
-The university will hold vaccination clinics through the fall semester.
+The university will hold no-cost vaccination clinics through the fall semester.
 Schedule an appointment to get your shot.

 All students were required to be fully vaccinated by August 1, 2021, unless they received an approved exemption.